nanosplit/pirate-weather-forecast-ruby/README.md

 * `:params` - Query parameters that can contain the following:
   * `:jsonp` - JSONP callback.
   * `:units` - Return the API response in SI units, rather than the default Imperial units.
   * `:exclude` - "Exclude some number of data blocks from the API response.
-This is useful for reducing latency and saving cache space. [blocks] should be a comma-delimeted list (without spaces) of any of the following: currently, minutely, hourly, daily, alerts, flags." (via [v2 docs](https://developer.forecast.io/docs/v2#changelog))
+This is useful for reducing latency and saving cache space. [blocks] should be a comma-delimeted list (without spaces) of any of the following: currently, minutely, hourly, daily, alerts, flags." (via Dark Sky's [v2 docs](https://developer.forecast.io/docs/v2#changelog))

 Get the current forecast: